-Wasabi Crop is located in the orchard County of Armagh on the Island of Ireland.
-The specific climate of Northern Ireland enables the right conditions to grow fresh wasabi.
-Wasabi Crop is committed to growing and supplying wasabi rhizomes to all our customers.
+Wasabi Crop is located in the Orchard County of Armagh on the Island of Ireland.
+The specific climate of Northern Ireland enables the right conditions to grow these rhizomes sometimes known as wasabi root.
+We are committed to growing and supplying wasabi rhizomes to all our customers.

-Wasabi adds an aesthetic and culinary appeal to various food stuffs and is popular in Japan.
-Today, real fresh wasabi is finding widespread use in Western cuisine especially with its ability to convert an ordinary dish to an extra special one with a unique flavour and compelling taste.
-Thus, wasabi is becoming the new culinary flavour in world cuisine including wasabi flowers.
+These rhizomes add an aesthetic and culinary appeal to various foodstuffs and are popular in Japan.
+Today, wasabi rhizomes are finding widespread use in Western cuisine especially with its ability to convert an ordinary dish to an extra special one with unique flavour and compelling taste.

 Wasabi can make a significant contribution to a healthy diet

 as it contains fibre, protein and energy.
 It also consists of a variety of

 minerals which include calcium, iron, potassium, magnesium, phosphorus, sodium

 and zinc.
 All of these natural elements contribute to an overall balanced diet

 and healthy well-being.
 Research articles on the medical uses of Wasabia japonica